juyongjiang/Awesome-ANCE/README.md

         --answer_dir raw_data_dir/raw_qna_answers_data
 ```

-The data preprocessing command is included as the first step in the training command file commands/run_train.sh

 ## Training
 To train the model(s) in the paper, you need to start two commands in the following order: